· ·

 Car Seats in Malta

-In reality, nobody really cared that we haven’t brought a car seat to Malta as I wasn’t planning on renting a car.
-In fact, locals were encouraging me to take a taxi or arranged transport over public buses.
+In reality, nobody really cared that we hadn’t brought a car seat to Malta as I wasn’t planning on renting a car.
+In fact, locals were encouraging me to take a taxi or arrange transport over public buses.

 Strollers in Malta